4 Challenges in Contract Management at Manufacturing Companies

 - Lack of Centralization

 Having uncoordinated documents leaves a manufacturing company exposed to unnecessary risks, such as having payment withheld by the client.
-Lockheed Martin learned this lesson when the Defense Contract Management Agency decided to withhold a $195 million payment due to keeping costs logs by hand, having long delays to provide project updates, and reporting overages way after they took place.
+Lockheed Martin learned this lesson when the Defense Contract Management Agency decided to withhold a $195 million payment due to keeping costs logs by hand, long delays in providing project updates, and reporting overages way after they took place.

 The larger the manufacturing enterprise, the larger the potential for errors when using a decentralized contract library.